ViktoriaSvt/BookStore/server/README.md

 - **Database**: The database currently uses MongoDB, but a transition to a relational database and a Java-based server is in progress to improve scalability.
 - **Authentication**: The server uses JWT (JSON Web Tokens) and cookies for session management.
 Passwords are securely encrypted to prevent unauthorized access.

+  ### High-Level Overview

+The server integrates **Redis** to handle caching and ensures high availability even in the case of Redis failure, by implementing fallback mechanisms.
+The system employs a **standard eviction policy** for cache management and utilizes **locking mechanisms** for synchronization.
+This allows the server to continue functioning seamlessly, even if Redis becomes temporarily unavailable.

+### Caching Algorithm
+Here's a breakdown of how the system functions:

+1. **User Interaction**: A new user begins interacting with the server.
+Initially, the server handles this user’s requests.
+2. **Redis Cache**: The system checks the cache and notes that the user has interacted.
+3. **Cache Handling**: Once the user is identified, subsequent cart interactions (read or write) are handled by Redis, ensuring that the server can quickly serve cached data.
+4. **User Categorization**: Users are categorized into two groups:
+   - High-frequency request users ("active").
+   - Low-frequency request users ("calm").
+5. **Cache Eviction**: Redis uses a standard eviction policy (such as LRU) to manage the cached data.
+This ensures that the least recently used data is evicted when space is needed.
+6. **Data Clearance**: Inactive users' data is cleared to prevent memory overflow.
+The system operates with a batch-based mechanism to clean up unused or stale data.
+7. **Cache Availability**: In case Redis becomes unavailable, the system ensures that the database remains fully functional, allowing the server to continue handling requests with minimal disruption.

+**Why**: The mechanism mimics an LRU policy while ensuring no data is lost in the process of memory management.
+In case Redis becomes unavailable, the database can continue functioning to ensure constant availability and reduce costs.
+- **Please note**: This functionality has been reworked in the newer version of the server.

 ## Router Structure
 The server’s functionality is split across several routers to maintain separation of concerns and avoid clashes between different API endpoints:
 - `/user`: Handles user authentication and management.